DejaVuMan/FileEncApp/README.md

 <!-- ROADMAP -->
 <h2 id="roadmap"> :world_map: Roadmap</h2>
 <p align="justify">
-  The project is still in an early stage, where a focus on improving or completing core functionalities is most important.
-While core functionalities for encryption have been implemented, there are various UI/UX tweaks to be done, as well as additional testing on various devices.
-Review of core functionalities by those     knowlegeable in cryptography is also required.
+  The project has reached the stage where core functionalities have been finally implemented successfully, but there is still a focus on improving these functionalities based on user feedback from a limited rollout closed beta.
+Most big UI/UX tweaks have been made, with some more potentially possible in the future, as well as additional testing on various devices.
+Review of core functionalities by those knowlegeable in cryptography has begun, where based on their feedback, some functions could be improved.
 </p>
 <p align="center">
   <img src="readmeresources/roadmap_file_enc_app_2.drawio.png" alt="Image describing current placeholder roadmap.">
 </p>